 Nancy Marrelli is Archivist Emerita at Concordia University and is the Archivist of the emerging Italian-Canadian Community Archives of Quebec.
 She is also co-publisher of the Montreal publishing house Véhicule Press.
 She actively participates in professional archival activities in Canada, the United States, and internationally, working and publishing in English and French in the areas of copyright, preservation, dance legacy, various aspects of Montreal history, and audiovisual archives.
 She has been a speaker at a wide variety of workshops and conferences and currently gives a series of webinars in English and French on Copyright for the Canadian Council of Archives.
 Nancy is also active in publishing and writing circles.

-Sandra Parmegiani teaches Italian Studies and European Studies at the University of Guelph, and is currently the President of the Canadian Society for Italian Studies (2014-2017).
-She has previously taught Italian language and literature at Trinity College Dublin and at the University of Western Ontario.
+Sandra Parmegiani teaches Italian Studies and European Studies at the University of Guelph.
+She taught Italian language and literature at Trinity College Dublin and at the University of Western Ontario.
 Her research focuses on Eighteenth-century and contemporary Italian literature and culture.
-Since 2013 she has been awarded a MITACS grant to supervise postdoctoral work on “Mapping Intangible Cultural Resources through Reading Culture Analysis.”
-This project’s goal is to define a methodology for identifying and mapping intangible cultural resources, and to apply the proposed methodology to the intangible cultural assets of the City of London.
+In 2013 she was awarded a MITACS grant to supervise Dr. Roberta Cauchi Santoro’s postdoctoral work on “Mapping Intangible Cultural Resources through Reading Culture Analysis.”
+The project’s defined a methodology for identifying and mapping intangible cultural resources of the City of London (Ontario).
+Sandra Parmegiani co-created with Sharon Findlay the Guelph Italian Heritage Project, and the Italian Canadian Narratives Showcase site.
+She is currently the Editor of Quaderni d’Italianistica, the official journal of the Canadian Association for Italian Studies.

 Website proudly created by Simplistics Web Design Inc.